CobbledSteel/RoSE/README.md

 Our evaluation demonstrates that RoSÉ holistically captures the closed-loop interactions between environment, algorithms, and hardware, opening up new opportunities for systematic hardware-software co-design for robotic UAV systems.

+In summary, this paper makes the following contributions:

+• We build RoSÉ, a hardware-software co-simulation infrastructure for pre-silicon, full-stack evaluation of robotics UAV SoCs.
+RoSÉ captures the dynamic interactions between robotic hardware, software, and environment\footnote{We commit to an open-source release of the RoSÉ framework}.
+• We design software algorithms, and hardware SoCs along with robotic environments, to holistically evaluate the co-design trade-off in robotic UAV systems using RoSÉ.
+• We demonstrate design space exploration of domain-specific SoCs enabled by RoSÉ and identify significant design trade-offs.

 # RoSÉ Tutorial
 This artifact appendix describes how to use RoSÉ to run end-to-end robotics simulations, and how to reproduce experimental results.